 Your pooch is a member of the family, so you certainly want to avoid giving her a toy that could make her sick.
-And for that matter, you’d probably prefer to purchase toys that can be manufactured in environmentally friendly ways too.
+And for that matter, you’d probably prefer to purchase eco-friendly dog toys that are manufactured in sustainable ways too.

-Fortunately, there are a number of organic, eco-friendly and sustainable toys on the market, and several of them are pretty popular with pups too.
+Fortunately, there are a number of organic, sustainable, and eco-friendly dog toys on the market, and several of them are pretty popular with pups too.

 We’ll start by introducing you to a few of the best options below, but later, we’ll clarify some of the most commonly used vocabulary terms sometimes applied to dog toys to make sure we’re all on the same page.

 And after we share some of our favorite eco-friendly dog toys, we’ll provide a few eco-friendly tips dog owners can employ.